Frequently Asked Questions

 How much can I claim?

-The maximum amount that can be claimed under the Natural Disaster Transport Subsidy is $15,000.
+The maximum amount that can be claimed under the Natural Disaster Transport Subsidy is $15,000 per applicant per financial year.

 Can I get approval before transporting my stock or the fodder?

-No. Claims must be lodged with invoices following the transport of the stock/fodder.
+No. Claims must be lodged with valid tax invoices following the transport of the stock/fodder.

-When is the cut-off date for lodging claims?
+When is the cut-off date for lodging an application?

 How far am I able to move my stock or obtain fodder?